-(d) Article 2 [and], article 13, and article of chapter 431, and the power there granted to the commissioner, shall apply to health maintenance organizations, so long as such application in any particular case is in compliance with and is not preempted by applicable federal statutes and regulations."
+"(d) Article 2 [and], article 13, and article of chapter 431, and the power there granted to the commissioner, shall apply to health maintenance organizations, so long as [such] the application in any particular case is in compliance with and is not preempted by applicable federal statutes and regulations."
 SECTION 5.
 Statutory material to be repealed is bracketed and stricken.
 New statutory material is underscored.

 SECTION 6.
-This Act shall take effect on January 1, 2003; provided that this Act shall be repealed on June 30, 2006.
+This Act shall take effect on January 1, 2008.
+(Approved June 13, 2007.)

-(Approved May 31, 2002.)